youngandgeek/SQLitePractice/README.md

 # SQLitePractice
-App that saves Contacts to SQLite Database and display it in a List of CardView and this is  preview video [ContactsApp.zip](https://github.com/youngandgeek/SQLitePractice/files/8881786/ContactsApp.zip)
+App that saves Contacts to SQLite Database and display it in a List of CardView RecyclerView and this is  preview video [ContactsApp.zip](https://github.com/youngandgeek/SQLitePractice/files/8881786/ContactsApp.zip)